by Swami Krishnananda

 The Bhagavadgita, thus, does not take any one standpoint in answering questions of life.
 It takes every standpoint.
 Otherwise, the study of human life – or any life for the matter of that – may not be complete.
 A very expert physician takes into consideration every aspect of the possibility of illness of a person, and doesn't treat only one aspect.
 Otherwise, there will be reaction from that aspect which is ignored or neglected in observation.
 A total answer is given to a total question in the Bhagavadgita.
 There is only a single question before us, and a single answer will come from every corner of the world.
 The question is single because we are involved in a single, uniform manner with the large environment in which we are living, and the answer also has to be a complete answer.
 As is this human organism a complete system of operation, so is our relationship to the whole environment of ours – a complete involvement.
 All of our involvements are complete and total to the core.
 Hence, any educational endeavour has to be a thoroughgoing and incisive, in-depth inquiry into the structure of all things.

 This occasion arose at a moment when the Mahabharata war was to take place – a question that arose in the mind of Arjuna, who in a way represents mankind in general.
 That personality called 'Arjuna' represents man as such.
 He stands for me, you, and everybody else.
 As a member in a parliament may stand for a particular constituency and represent the voice of those people there from where he is elected, Arjuna may represent man as such, everybody included.
 The question that arose in his mind is the question that may arise in every one of our minds.
 What is this question?
 In the earlier stages, this so-called Arjuna representing man, thought like anybody else in the world – "I shall do this, and I shall see that I succeed in my endeavour."
-We are also we are saying the same thing, "I will do this; I have to go there."
+We are also saying the same thing, "I will do this; I have to go there."
 And, naturally you are not going to get defeated in your attempt.
 You don't embark upon a project to get repelled – you go there for a success in your enterprise.
 This is how we think, and like that Arjuna also thought.
 But, things were not so easy when he had to confront that which he could not avoid in the fulfilment of enterprise or the project he was engaging himself in.
 Even when you want to build a house, you are not going to think merely of brick, cement and iron; this is not the only thing that is involved in the construction of a house.
 There are larger things, such as the occupation of the land, the ownership, the title deed, the legal association, the architectural plan and the budget involved in it, and your financial status – hundreds of things come into the picture, apart from merely the question of their being the necessity for brick and mortar etc. Many other things also are there, other than what I mentioned as instances.
 The war in which a person like Arjuna was engaged was not a simple encounter.
 You do not start anything unless you know everything about it.
 Otherwise, as the poet said, you would be like a fool who tries to tread where even angels will not like to move.